 March, or Ožujak in Croatian, is the first month of Spring.
 The weather is usually still on the cooler side, but snow is less likely and a few warmer days are not out of the ordinary.
 This is a pretty pleasant time of year to hike, run or cycle outside.
 Croatia in March is perfect for an early springtime day trip with lots of events around to choose from.

-Depending on the calendar, Carnival comes to an end some years in March, but this year ended in February.
+Depending on the calendar, Carnival comes to an end some years in February and sometimes in March.
+The International Carnival Parade in Rijeka takes place March 2nd this year.
 Croatian's celebrate Ash Wednesday or Pepelnica, which marks the end of Carnival, and as with many other Christian religions, is the first day of Lent or Veliki Post.
 During mass a priest places ashes on your forehead in the symbol of a cross.
 Lent lasts for 40 days before Easter and is a season of fasting, abstinence, penance and prayer.
 No matter when Carnival ends or when Easter begins, the month of March is in the middle of Lent.

 This is a trail race through the beautiful landscape of Telašćica Nature Park on the island of Dugi, near the city of Zadar.
 The race begins and ends in the village of Sali where you are treated to food and live music.